 Putting Together This New Website Was Like Writing a Book — and was a year in the making (sounds like an epic film, doesn’t it?)

-So when it came to me to do a whole new website — not a remodeling so much as a rethinking, revisioning — I decided to spring for a Squarespace site and let its structure and features help me bring forth what I wanted to be let known.
+So when it came to me to do a whole new website, I decided to spring for a Squarespace site and let its structure and features help me bring forth what I wanted to be let known.
 I knew that websites were supposed to be short and to the point — some form of store awning, or flashing neon light.
 But my work is developing books.
 And so I thought in terms of a book.

 It has taken me over a year to put this together.
 And it has been very like writing a book:

 “What do I do?”
 In this initial phase, I let my mind swirl in the stratosphere for inspiration — and also pored through every bit of my old websites to see what should be kept and what let go.
 (Not that confusion didn’t come into the picture; it really did.
 But I sought to stay attuned to what spoke to me, and what I thought would speak to others.)

 “Trying out structures”: This phase was about seeing what form(s) could hold the nascent ideas that were coming.
 Eventually, this began to sort itself into “Services” and Products” and “More.”

 “Written drafts”: This was a long phase, involving first drafts . . . second drafts . . . seventh drafts, etc. What did I need to say?
 What would be my tone?
 Or, as someone famous once put it, “How do I know what I want to say until I’ve said it?”